SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ## Pin availability and Quick Reference (Dx-series)
-Availabile pins for Dx and Ex have been unchanging.
+Available pins for Dx and Ex have been unchanging.
 Inputs are always Logic Block |  IN0-2  | OUT | ALT OUT | Availability  | Notes:
 ------------|---------|-----|---------|---------------|-----------------------------
 Logic0      | PA0-PA2 | PA3 |     PA6 |    All parts  |